kiste1995/Manual_Model_C/docs/source/0.intro/introduction.rst

-Experience the Technology of the Future and Coding
+Functions
 ====================================================

-Welcome to ZetaBank Customer Service Robot!
+Welcome to ZetaBank Untact Service Robot!

-To introduce someone to Information about an Event, try a Customer Service Robot.
+To introduce someone to Information about an Event, try a Untact Service Robot.
-The customer service robot is called Model C.
+The Untact service robot is called Model C.

 .. raw:: html